jrincayc/verse-calculus-verso/README.md

 additional testing can find edge cases that don't work, and other problems.

-The REPL that this includes as been helpful to me for understanding Verse Calculus better and so I am putting this on github for others to use, or have as an example of what can be done with LLMs in late 2025.
+The REPL that this includes has been helpful to me for understanding Verse Calculus better and so I am putting this on github for others to use, or have as an example of what can be done with LLMs in late 2025.